Iphykay/Multi-core-Pipeline-CPU-/README.md

 # Multi-core-Pipeline-CPU
 The pipeline uses multiprocessing module in python to facilitate training, tuning and analyzing brain signals.

-The pipeline is an end-to-end pipeline, that takes the brain signal, applies preprocessing and converts the 1D time series to image data.
+The pipeline is an end-to-end, that takes the brain signal, applies preprocessing and converts the 1D time series to image data.

 The brain signals are loaded in the: